Cysharp/UnitGenerator/README.md

     MessagePackFormatter = 256,
     DapperTypeHandler = 512,
     EntityFrameworkValueConverter = 1024,
+    WithoutComparisonOperator = 2048,
+    JsonConverterDictionaryKeySupport = 4096
 }
 ```

 UnitGenerateOptions has some serializer support.
 For example, a result like `Serialize(userId) => { Value = 1111 }` is awful.
-The value-object should be serialized natively, i.e. `Serialzie(useId) => 1111`, and should be able to be added directly to a database, etc.
+The value-object should be serialized natively, i.e. `Serialize(useId) => 1111`, and should be able to be added directly to a database, etc.

 Currently UnitGenerator supports [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp), System.Text.Json(JsonSerializer), [Dapper](https://github.com/StackExchange/Dapper) and EntityFrameworkCore.